Global Strategy and Entrepreneurship

 This programme is suited for business professionals or future entrepreneurs who are focused on developing global entrepreneurial organisations, as well as those interested in developing entrepreneurial organisational cultures in established corporations.

 This master programme is 30 credits.
 The programme is taught over the course of one year and consists of five modules.
-The modules are three days each.
-The fourth module takes place in China.
-The remaining modules are taught at BI's facilities.

 You receive a diploma for each accomplished Master of Management programs (30 ECTS).
 Completion of three Master of Management programs rewards candidates with an Executive Master of Management degree diploma, disclosing three chosen programs with a total of 90 ECTS.

-Read the admission requirements for this programme.
+Read more about the admission requirements for this programme.

 There are no requirements for prior knowledge beyond the admission requirements.